How AWS Storage Gateway Works (Architecture)

 Disks for use by the gateway as the upload buffer – To prepare for upload to Amazon S3, your gateway also stores incoming data in a staging area, referred to as an upload buffer.
 Your gateway uploads this buffer data over an encrypted Secure Sockets Layer (SSL) connection to AWS, where it is stored encrypted in Amazon S3.

 You can take incremental backups, called snapshots, of your storage volumes in Amazon S3.
 These point-in-time snapshots are also stored in Amazon S3 as Amazon EBS snapshots.
 When you take a new snapshot, only the data that has changed since your last snapshot is stored.
 You can initiate snapshots on a scheduled or one-time basis.
 When you delete a snapshot, only the data not needed for any other snapshots is removed.
 For information about Amazon EBS snapshots, see Amazon EBS Snapshots.

 You can restore an Amazon EBS snapshot to a gateway storage volume if you need to recover a backup of your data.
 Alternatively, for snapshots up to 16 TiB in size, you can use the snapshot as a starting point for a new Amazon EBS volume.
 You can then attach this new Amazon EBS volume to an Amazon EC2 instance.

-Stored Volume Architecture
+Stored Volumes Architecture

 Stored volumes let you store your primary data locally, while asynchronously backing up that data to AWS.
 Stored volumes provide your on-premises applications with low-latency access to their entire datasets, while providing durable, off-site backups.
 You can create storage volumes and mount them as iSCSI devices from your on-premises application servers.
 Data written to your stored volumes is stored on your on-premises storage hardware.
 This data is asynchronously backed up to Amazon Simple Storage Service (Amazon S3) in the form of Amazon Elastic Block Store (Amazon EBS) snapshots.